samjohnson208/SaugerParentage/README.md

 # conv = converted to missing data = "-9"
 ```

- Here's the plan: First, let's review the sequoia scripts we have written so far and understand what's going on.
-Then, take this genotype matrix and load it into R. Take your sauger_ids_col.txt and load it in, along with the big SAR_Data table with all of the individuals.
-Make a vector from SAR_Data that has only the names of the test F1's and the F0's.
-Then, filter the genotype matrix to include rows whose sample id is in the vector of individuals that's Test F1's and F0's, then edit the Sequoia_Full.R script and run it using slurm_sequoia_first.sh.
+ Here's the plan: First, let's review the sequoia scripts we have written so far and take a minute to understand what's going on.
+Then, take this genotype matrix and load it into R. Take your sauger_ids_col.txt and load it in, along with a .csv of JUST the sample id's of the 2015 F0 fish and their Test F1 progeny.
+Then, filter the genotype matrix to include rows whose sample id is in the vector of individuals that's Test F1's and 2015 F0's, then edit the Sequoia_Full.R script and run it using slurm_sequoia_first.sh.

+ This was done in the afternoon on 3/13 and finished in the evening.
+Tomorrow, 3/14 I will scp the data to my local machine and investigate relationships.